spritlesoftware/chargebee-rails-subscriptions/README.md

 # Chargebee Rails
 This is the Rails gem for integrating with Chargebee.
-Sign up for a Chargebee account [here](https://www.chargebee.com).
+If you're new to Chargebee, sign up for an account [here](https://www.chargebee.com).

 [Introduction](#introduction)